Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Anonymity

-Circuit clogging, or congestion attack, reveals a connection path by overloading certain relay and observing the affected circuits \cite{erdin_how_2015}.
-This attack is easily prevented with the policy we proposed for the constructed network.
-The message sending scheme, using Valiant randomization technique, balance the load on the relays of the network.
-It would be extremely difficult to congest a message path, if possible at all, due to the randomization policy of the network.
+The policy we propose prevents those attacks.
+The message sending scheme, using Valiant randomization technique, balances the load on the relays and links of the network.
+It is highly unlikely to congest a message path due to the randomization policy of the network.
 Additionally, loose routing can impair the success of the attack by dynamically modifying a path.

-Similar reasoning tells us that resource attacks and DoS attacks on relays, in which an attacker keeps certain relays busy in order to influence circuit construction \cite{erdin_how_2015}, would be extremely difficult to realize, especially, if loose routing is used.
-This sort of attack can be looked at if certain nodes are compromised, as such, we have seen in Section \ref{sec:ass_obl_nodes} that more than half of nodes in the network can be compromised without significantly affecting the routing of traffic.